 Built upon a firm foundation in liberal arts and education courses, a Concordia teaching degree is also filled with field experiences that prepare you for a gratifying career.
 You’ll choose an area of academic concentration and one of four different tracks – all leading to the classroom.

-This track repares students to graduate with a B.A. in Education and provides special workshops and individual guidance to fully prepare students for the New York State Teacher Certification tests.
+This track prepares students to graduate with a B.A. in Education and provides special workshops and individual guidance to fully prepare students for the New York State Teacher Certification tests.

 Students choosing this track earn an M.S. in Education along with special workshops and individual guidance in preparation for the New York State Teacher Certification tests.
 Students can complete a Bachelor's degree in Childhood Education and a Master’s degree in Childhood Special Education in five years.